ysugimoto/webassembly-lua/README.md

 ### Write definitions in `definition.yml`

 The `definition.yml` is configuration for generate / compile WebAssembly binary.
-Format is following:
+See following:

 ```yaml
 dependencies: